 And more importantly, companies that create an environment that respects and celebrates the unique differences in behaviours while integrating it into processes, structures and systems within organisations are the ones that will win not only the war of talent but also in long term business sustainability.

 They are currently undertaking exploratory analyses on the topic of diversity—analysing demographic factors collectively, as opposed to individually.
 In addition, the company is analysing personality attributes, combining these with demographic factors, to determine if there is an optimal combination of “diversity” among leadership teams, which enables better decision-making and performance.

 It is important to note, however, any tests that aims to classify individuals and simplify the complexity of what is it that makes us humans unique will still contain a certain degree of bias.
 So what can leaders to reduce the bias in their usage of data and enable better and more efficient decision making?

 It is interesting then to look at a project that aims to tackle this problem.
-Many automotive companies have now self-driving features in their offerings.
-This has lead to a business and moral question that many have brought up.
-Instead of keeping the decision making power to a few selected individuals in the company, Iyad Rahwan tries to answer this question holistically in his project coined the MIT Moral machine uses crowdsourcing and gamification in the collection data.
+Many automotive companies now have self-driving features in their offerings.
+This has led to a business and moral question that many have brought up.
+Instead of keeping the decision-making power to a few selected individuals in the company, Iyad Rahwan tries to answer this question holistically in his project coined the MIT Moral machine uses crowdsourcing and gamification in the collection data.

 Anyone who has access to a computer and WIFI can provide their input based on a number of scenarios hence collecting perspectives not only from diverse individuals but also encouraging individuals to create the scenarios that they may experience day to day.